 Graph mining algorithms such as frequent subgraph mining, motif counting, or finding dense subgraphs, are powerful tools to extract interesting subgraphs from a large graph.
 They are very important for areas such as social networks, semantic web, and bioinformatics.
 However, they have high computational complexity, which is mainly due to the need for enumerating a huge number of subgraphs of the input graph.
 Arabesque is a system that helps programmers implement graph mining algorithms by abstracting away subgraph enumeration.
 It offers a simple functional API where application basically just have to specify a boolean filter function, which takes a subgraph as input and returns whether the subgraph is interesting.
 Arabesque also transparently distributes and optimizes the enumeration process across multiple servers running Hadoop.
 It keeps all its state in memory in order to avoid the cost of random accesses to disk.

-Arabesque is an open source system running on top of Giraph and (soon) Spark.
+Arabesque is an open source system running on top of Spark.
+QFrag will be open sourced soon.
 Check out the project homepage at arabesque.io

 - Arabesque: Carlos T. H. Teixeira, Alex J. Fonseca, Marco Serafini, Georgos Siganos, Mohammed J. Zaki, Ashraf Aboulnaga, “Arabesque: A System for Distributed Graph Mining”.
 ACM Symp. on Operating Systems Principles (SOSP) 2015

 - QFrag: Marco Serafini, Gianmarco De Francisci Morales, Georgos Siganos, “QFrag: Distributed Graph Search via Subgraph Isomorphism”.
 ACM Symp. on Cloud Computing (SoCC) 2017